 "Maintaining a content calendar allows you to think bigger and squeeze even more juice out of your campaigns.
 When do you need to start working on your more complex campaigns so they're ready in time?
-When can you resend high-performing emails to non-openers?
-When does your messaging need to shift toward urgency due to shipping cutoffs?
+When can you resend highperforming emails to non-openers?
+When does your messaging need to shift from education to urgency?
 By laying it all out in advance, you have a greater chance of identifying opportunities while there's still time to act."

-Kelly Moran Senior Art Director for Copy, Oracle Marketing Consulting
+Kelly Moran Senior Art Director for Copy, Oracle Digital Experience Agency